bshlgrs/HyperactiveRecord/README.md

 # Let's load everything we need to make the show page on a blog.

 @post = Post.find(params[:id]).include do |post|
-  post.comments
+  post.comments.include { |c| c.user.only_load(:name, :avatar_url) }
   post.citations
   post.user.only_load(:name, :description, :avatar_url)

-  # these next two lines are equivalent
-  post.comments.flat_map(:user).only_load(:name, :avatar_url)
-  post.comments.include { |c| c.flat_map(:user).only_load(:name, :avatar_url) }

   # suppose we want to display the number of edits for some reason, as post.edit_count
   post.edit_count post.edits.count
 end
 @user = @post.user

-# I'm not sure yet whether that will evaluate eagerly or lazily.
-That
-# affects the semantics of, for example, calling @user before you call @post.
 ```

 ## How does it work?

 (Disclaimer: it doesn't; this software doesn't actually exist.)

 It works the same way ActiveRecord does.
 I don't know a good word for the design pattern which this is embodying, but functional programmers would talk about how this reminds them of the idea of [free objects](https://en.wikipedia.org/wiki/Free_object) in abstract algebra.
-(They most regularly talk about free monads: this library does indeed define a free monad, sort of--it has `map` and `flat_map`, and I guess `find` does sort of look like the map `return :: a -> M a`.
+(They most regularly talk about free monads: this library does indeed define a free monad, sort of--it has `map` and `flat_map`, and I guess `find` does sort of look like the map `return :: a -> M a`.)

 ## API